 The formula factors in average sentence length.
 It assumes longer sentences increase text complexity.
 Sentence length is measured by the average number of words per sentence.

-To align readability scores with standard U.S. grade-levels, the formula introduced an adjustment number.
-Dale and Chall came up with this number through empirical research.
+Purpose: To align readability scores with U.S. grade-levels, Dale and Chall introduced an adjustment number through empirical research.
 It estimates grade levels more accurately, especially beyond 4th grade.
-If your text contains over 5% difficult words, then we use this formula:
+If your text has more than 5% difficult words, the formula adds 3.6365 to the score.

 ADJUSTED GRADE LEVEL CHART |

-ADJUSTED SCORE | GRADE LEVEL |
+ADJUSTED SCORE | NEW GRADE LEVEL |

 4.9 and Below | Grade 4 and Below |